arangodb/arangodb/Documentation/UserManual/Foxx.md

 `appCollection` and `appCollectionName`.
 Use the `setup` script to create all collections your application needs and fill them with initial data if you want to.
 Use the `teardown` script to remove all collections you have created.

+Note: the setup script is called on each request in the development mode.
+If your application needs to set up specific collections, you should always check in the setup script whether they are already there.

+The teardown script is called when an application is uninstalled.
+It is good practice to drop any collections in the teardown script that the application used exclusively, but this is not enforced.
+Maybe there are reasons to keep application data even after removing an application.
+It's up to you to decide what to do.

 `controllers` is an object that matches routes to files
 ------------------------------------------------